 If you love using your scroll saw and creating some nice scroll saw projects, I hope I have helped you determine some areas of focus if you are interested in turning some profit on your hobby.

-Some of the popular items I listed above may not be up ones ally as I see it.
+Some of the popular scroll saw projects that sell I have listed above may not be up ones ally as I see it.
 I am not sure I could scroll out “Love” many times and not loose some interest in it.